NervanaSystems/ngraph/ABOUT.md

 #### Hybrid Transformer

-Hybrid transformer takes the nGraph IR, and partitions it into subgraphs, which can be assigned to the best-performing backend.
+Hybrid transformer takes the nGraph IR, and partitions it into subgraphs, which can then be assigned to the best-performing backend.
 There are two hardware backends shown in the stack diagram to demonstrate this graph partitioning.
 The Hybrid transformer assigns complex operations (subgraphs) to Intel® Nervana™ Neural Network Processor (NNP) to expedite the